mmijjum/Production_Rates_Calculator/README.md

 The following .csv files are what make up the magnetic data compilation:

 * Geomagnetic data
-    * archeo010.csv - Excerpt from the GEOMAGIA50.v3 paleointensity database (Brown et al., 2015)
-    * MCADAM_1b.csv - Excerpt from the MCADAM1.b dipole moment model (Bono et al., 2021)
+    * MCADAM_1b_cosmo.csv - Excerpt from the MCADAM1.b dipole moment model, designed for use in SPRITE by implementing 250ka bins (Bono et al., 2022).

 ### Code